 Correcting an incorrect tax year and/or EIN incorrectly reported on Form W-2 or Form W-3.
-To correct an incorrect tax year and/or EIN on a previously submitted Form W-2 or Form W-3, file one Form W-3c along with a Form W-2c for each affected employee.
-Enter the tax year and EIN originally reported, and enter in the "Previously reported" boxes the money amounts that were on the original Form W-2.
+To correct an incorrect tax year and/or EIN on a previously submitted Form W-2 or Form W-3, you must prepare two sets of Forms W-2c and W-3c.

+• Prepare one Form W-3c along with a Form W-2c for each affected employee.
+On the Form W-3c, enter the incorrect tax year in box a, and the incorrect EIN originally reported in box h.
+Enter in the "Previously reported" boxes the money amounts that were on the original Form W-2.
 In the "Correct information" boxes, enter zeros.

-Prepare a second Form W-3c along with a second Form W-2c for each affected employee.
+• Prepare a second Form W-3c along with a second Form W-2c for each affected employee.
+On the Form W-3c, enter the correct tax year in box a and/or the correct EIN in box e.
 Enter zeros in the "Previously reported" boxes, and enter the correct money amounts in the "Correct information" boxes.
-Enter the correct tax year and/or correct EIN.